arwells-research-group/sigma-order-core/VERIFICATION_PRINCIPLES.md

 To maintain scientific rigor and prevent the theory from regressing into arbitrary curve-fitting, all derivative projects and verification benchmarks must adhere to these four core principles.

+---

+## 0. Operational Status Definitions

+Repository status labels are **mechanical, not descriptive**.

+A repository may be marked **Production / Validated (✅)** only if all of the following hold:

+1. Parameters are frozen prior to evaluation
+2. Public dataset is cited and accessible
+3. Reproduction script regenerates all reported figures/tables
+4. Falsification surface is explicitly defined
+5. Results are reproducible byte-for-byte from raw inputs
+6. No post-hoc parameter adjustment occurred

+Failure of any condition removes the label.

+"Analytic (theory)" indicates derivations only and makes no empirical claim.
+"In-development" indicates that one or more criteria are incomplete.

+---
 ## 1. The Zero-Parameter Constraint
 A primary claim of DFT is that physical observables are geometric consequences of the T/S frame projection.
 * **Requirement:** Phenomenon must be explained via integer winding numbers ($n$), fixed geometric constants (e.g., $\alpha$), or universal spatial limits (e.g., $L \approx 3.8 \, a_0$).